MicrosoftDocs/windows-dev-docs/windows-apps-src/publish/add-on-submissions.md

 Add-ons (also sometimes referred to as in-app products) are supplementary items for your app that can be purchased by customers.
 An add-on can be a fun new feature, a new game level, or anything else you think will keep users engaged.
 Not only are add-ons a great way to make money, but they help to drive customer interaction and engagement.

-Add-ons are published through the Windows Dev Center dashboard.
+Add-ons are published through [Partner Center](https://partner.microsoft.com/dashboard), and require you to have an active [developer account](http://go.microsoft.com/fwlink/p/?LinkId=615100).
 You'll also need to [enable the add-ons](../monetize/in-app-purchases-and-trials.md) in your app's code.

-The first step in the add-on submission process is to create the add-on in the dashboard by [defining its product type and product ID](set-your-add-on-product-id.md).
+The first step in the add-on submission process is to create the add-on in Partner Center by [defining its product type and product ID](set-your-add-on-product-id.md).
 After that, you'll create a submission so that your add-on can be purchased via the Microsoft Store.
 You can submit an add-on at the same time you [submit your app](app-submissions.md), or you can work on it independently.
 And you can make [updates](#updating-an-add-on-after-publication) to add-ons after the app is in the Store without having to resubmit the app again.

 > [!NOTE]
-> This section of the documentation describes how to submit add-ons in the Dev Center dashboard.
+> This section of the documentation describes how to submit add-ons in Partner Center.
 Alternatively, you can use the [Microsoft Store submission API](../monetize/create-and-manage-submissions-using-windows-store-services.md) to automate add-on submissions.

 ## Checklist for submitting an add-on